 Dr. Driver participates and provides feedback and grades on all submitted assignments, as well as posts announcements and reminders for course content and any necessary changes or amendments to the course.
-All contributions by Dr. Driver will be delivered in-person but may also be written or recorded in video or audio messages where relevant or complementary to the modules and content in the course.
+All contributions by Dr. Driver will be written or recorded, and he may add additional video or audio messages where relevant or complementary to the modules and content in the course.